huggingface/text-generation-inference/docs/source/backends/llamacpp.md

 ## Build Docker image

-For optimal performance, the Docker image is compiled with native CPU instructions, thus it's highly recommended to execute the container on the host used during the build process.
-Efforts are ongoing to enhance portability while maintaining high computational efficiency.
+For optimal performance, the Docker image is compiled with native CPU instructions by default.
+As a result, it is strongly recommended to run the container on the same host architecture used during the build process.
+Efforts are ongoing to improve portability across different systems while preserving high computational efficiency.

+To build the Docker image, use the following command:

 ```bash
 docker build \